sonata-nfv/tng-sla-mgmt/README.md

 *  SLA Template Generator : Creates initial and tailored SLA templates for the service provider, and the ﬁnal SLA itself
 *  SLA Mapping Mechanism:  Mapping between the high-level requirements described by the end-user towards low-level resources needed by the Service Provider

+## Built With

+### Programming Language
+The first release of the SLA Manager has been programmed using JAVA.
+Jersey RESTful Web Services framework is extensively used for the SLA Manager API programming.

+### Framework
+*  Jersey - RESTful Web Services in Java - Version 1.19
+    *  jersey-servlet : 1.19
+	*  jersey-json : 1.19
+	*  jersey-client : 1.19
+*  Apache MAVEN
+    *  maven-compiler-plugin : 2.3.2
+	*  maven-checkstyle-plugin : 2.13
+*  Apache Tomcat  - Version 8.5

+### Libraries
+*  javax.servlet-api : 3.0.1
+*  genson : 0.99
+*  org.json : 20180130
+*  snakeyaml : 1.21
+*  yamlbeans : 1.13
+*  httpclient : 4.5.5
+*  postgresql : 9.1-901.jdbc4
+*  amqp-client :  5.2.0

 ## Prerequisites to run locally